 Just like the rest of your skin, your scalp needs extra care in the winter to avoid losing moisture.
 If dryness and dandruff are bothersome to you, winter might be the right time to ditch your flat iron or blow dryer.

 Any electric tools that use heat to style your hair can increase dryness.
-Although curly hair might look cute, heating it on the daily will leave it looking dry and lifeless - and potentially flaky, too.
+Heating hair on the daily will leave it looking dry and lifeless - and potentially flaky, too.

 Itchy skin can occur anywhere on the body, including the head.
-If your scalp needs help against winter dryness, you will need a solid hair care and skin care routine.
+If your scalp needs help against winter dryness, you will need a solid hair care and scalp care routine.

 High-quality dandruff shampoos can lock in moisture, exfoliate dead skin cells, and leave your hair soft and healthy.
-If dandruff is a struggle in the winter (or year-round), you will need a shampoo and conditioner that repair and moisturize your scalp, and leave you flake free.
+If dandruff is a struggle in the winter (or year-round), you will need a shampoo that treats dandruff and a conditioner that moisturizes your scalp and hair.

 The key ingredient to look for when it comes to dandruff shampoos is Zinc Pyrithione.
-This compound has proven safe and effective at stopping dandruff, so your scalp can return to a state of health.
-Check out Jupiter’s Balancing Shampoo, formulated with Zinc Pyrithione and feel-good ingredients like algae extract and coconut oil, and our Nourishing Conditioner packed with colloidal oatmeal and Vitamin E to leave your scalp soothed and moisturized.
+This compound has proven safe and effective at treating dandruff, so your scalp can return to a state of health.
+Check out Jupiter’s Balancing Shampoo, formulated with Zinc Pyrithione to treat your flakes and feel-good ingredients like algae extract and coconut oil to calm your scalp.

 The last thing you want to do in the wintertime is experiment with your scalp health - or trudge out to a pharmacy every time you run out of dandruff shampoo.
 Fortunately, with Jupiter, that hassle is a thing of the past.

-Jupiter is a proven dandruff shampoo that shows up on your doorstep as often as you need it.
-We prevent dryness and flaking.
-It’s clean, effective, and just what you need to stay flake-free through the dry winter months.
-Learn more.
+Our products scalp care products help prevent dryness and our dandruff care products powerfully fight flaking.
+It’s clean, effective, and just what you need through the dry winter months.
+Learn more